JuliaLang/julia/doc/src/manual/strings.md

 and the next index after that by `nextind(s,4)` and so on.

-Since `end` is always the last valid index into a collection, `end - 1` references an invalid byte index most of the times, except when the second to last character in the string happens to be a non-multibyte character.
+Since `end` is always the last valid index into a collection, `end - 1` references an invalid byte index if the second last is a multibyte character.

 ```jldoctest unicodesting
 julia> s[end-1]